beta382/fnsolver/README.md

 ## Building

-FnSolver requires a C++ toolchain that supports C++20, Qt 6.8 or higher, and CMake 3.28 or higher.
+FnSolver requires a C++ toolchain that supports C++20, Qt 6.4 or higher, and CMake 3.28 or higher.
+On platforms other than Linux, Qt 6.8 or higher is recommended.

 If you are building on Linux, it is recommended to configure and build from the provided CMake presets, which are: